 - The drug test was unreliable

-- There was a legitimate prescription and you used the drugs instructed and prescribed by your doctor
+- There was a legitimate prescription and you used the drugs as instructed and prescribed by your doctor

 Legal References